-All agencies that participate in the USDA Child Nutrition Programs must include a public notification system.
-The purpose of this is to inform potential participants of the program availability, program rights and responsibilities, policy of nondiscrimination, and procedure for filing a complaint.
-State agencies may issue the media release for all sponsors operating SFSP sites as long as the notification meets these requirements.
-Therefore, DPI will submit the media release on behalf of all SFSP sponsors starting in 2023.
+All SFAs that participate in the USDA Child Nutrition Programs must include a public notification system.
+The purpose of this is to inform applicants, participants, and potentially eligible persons of the program availability, program rights and responsibilities, policy of nondiscrimination, and procedure for filing a complaint.